ksw2000/hackmd-to-html-cli/README.md

-  -o, --output <files...>         the path of output file (ignored if the flag -d is set) (default: "") -l, --layout <html_file>        specify the layout file (default: "") -b, --hardBreak                 use hard break instead of soft break -k, --dark                      use the dark mode layout (only activate it when the -l option is not set) -h, --help                      display help for command
+  -o, --output <files...>         the path of output file (ignored if the flag -d is set) (default: "") -l, --layout <html_file>        specify the layout file (default: "") -b, --hardBreak                 use hard break instead of soft break -k, --dark                      use the dark mode layout (activate only if the -l option is not set) -h, --help                      display help for command
 ```